Yuji Naka: 2001–2006: Final years at Sega

 In March 2001, Sega discontinued the Dreamcast and left the video game hardware market.
 Sega's semiautonomous entities were reabsorbed, including Sonic Team.
 Naka remained as an executive officer, overseeing all of Sega's output until his departure in 2006.
 According to the former Sega producer Takashi Yuda, senior Sega figures including Toshihiro Nagoshi and Yu Suzuki were reporting to Naka.
 In late 2001 or early 2002, Peter Moore, the president of Sega of America, arranged focus groups with teenagers and found that Sega's reputation was declining.
 According to Moore, Naka responded angrily and accused Moore of having falsified the findings.
+According to Sega's marketing executive Mike Fischer, Naka believed in a "Disney-esque family wholesome environment" and put Nintendo "on a pedestal".

 After Sega left the hardware market, Sonic Team began developing for consoles by other manufacturers; Naka became fond of the Nintendo GameCube.
 He regretted that he did not bring Phantasy Star Online to the PlayStation 2, as Monster Hunter came out in 2004 and became popular.